AutoScout24/api/source/includes/_changeLog.md

 | :--- | :--- |
 | ImageID: Unsigned Integer (ex: 1321961722) | ImageID: String (ex: 6fb6d93c-7189-471a-a0a2-169597a01cab) |

+After the activation date any request to the API should be done using the UUID, and not the Integer, for the existing image.

+If ImageIds are saved locally in your system you will need to update them to the new format before doing any request on images.
+The following possibilities are available:
+- Retrieve entire list of images for a vehicle.
+- Retrieve entire list of images for a vehicle from image order.
+- Delete all images for a vehicle and upload them again.

 ### Image Deduplication

 After the change it will not be possible to upload multiple times the same image \(same md5 checksum\) for the same vehicle.